12 Ways to Avoid Rent to Own Pitfalls

-1. Make sure you can raise your credit score by the time you’re ready to buy:
+- Make sure you can raise your credit score by the time you're ready to buy.

 If you are working to improve your credit, you must make sure that you are able to be approved by the time that your lease is up on your rent to own home.

-Unlike traditional renting, rent to own requires that tenants pay for all repairs to their home.
+Unlike traditional renting, rent to own requires that tenants pay for to their home.

 In this respect, it is treated like traditional home-buying.
-The seller does nothing for the home, simply just collects the rent and allows you to option to buy the house at the end of your lease.
+The seller doesn't do much for the home.
+The seller simply collects the rent and allows you to option to buy the house at the end of your lease.

 Public records are available for your use.
 Go through the records of the seller and be sure that you are familiar with their history and that they haven’t engaged in any illegal activity before.